 The spiral approach to curriculum design has 3 main principles that add up to the approach nicely.
 These three key principles of The Spiral Curriculum are:

-Mental Modelling allows children to practice their skills and build knowledge
+Mental Modelling allows children to practise their skills and build knowledge

-Mental Modelling allows children to practice their skills and build knowledge
+Mental Modelling allows children to practise their skills and build knowledge

 Why is the Spiral Curriculum recommended?